carlos-alves-one/Java-Wordle-Quest/README.md

-# JavaWordleQuest
+# Java Wordle Quest

-JavaWordleQuest is a Java Swing application inspired by the popular game "Wordle."
+Java Wordle Quest is a Java Swing application inspired by the popular game "Wordle."
 Developed as a final project for the module at Goldsmiths University of London, this project showcases the application of Java programming skills and the Swing library to create a user-friendly Wordle game.

 ## Installation